 Olivia passed away peacefully at home surrounded by her family and her beloved fiancé, Daniel on 27th July, 2017.

 Olivia lived not only for herself… she lived for everyone.
-Her greatest wish was to raise $50,000 for Brain Cancer Research.
+Her greatest wish was to raise awareness and funds for Brain Cancer Research.
 As a family it was a necessity to uphold Olivia’s dream, spirit and sparkle, to keep her momentum for life alive.
 Her wish was the impetus to drive our motivation and we committed ourselves to embrace her spirit with fundraising and by creating awareness in our local community about this invasive disease.

 We made a promise to our beautiful girl that we will continue our quest with devotion to “Live For Liv”.
 It became paramount that we deliver Olivia’s wish.
 Throughout Olivia’s illness we had become increasingly aware of The Mark Hughes Foundation and of their philosophy and drive to raise funds for research, to create awareness and to support brain cancer victims and their families.
 The MHF ethos “we believe everything is possible” inspired our decision to collaborate our fundraising with this Foundation.

 Since 2014 the MHF has sold 800,000 beanies, raising well over $24 million.
 The campaign continues to grow year after year with the ability to create a social awareness with the inclusion of the NRL and other major contributors.
 This collaboration allows for a wider audience to understand and support the significance of this disease.